Korean Cucumber: A Complete Guide to Selection, Uses, and Health Benefits

 Culinary Uses of Korean Cucumber

-Pickled Korean cucumber is a common snack in Korean households.
-The process involves soaking the cucumber in a brine of salt, garlic, and gochujang.
-The result is a tangy, slightly spicy pickle that’s perfect with rice or as a topping for grilled meats.
+Quick pickles made with Korean cucumbers soak in a brine of salt, garlic, and gochujang for 2-3 hours.
+The result is a tangy, slightly spicy snack that pairs perfectly with rice or grilled meats.

 4. Dipping Sauces